-WESTERN STATES MUZZLE LOADER ASSOCIATION
+WESTERN STATES MUZZLE LOADERS ASSOCIATION

-POLICIES, RANGE RULES, AND MATCH RULES (2009 edition)
+POLICIES, RANGE RULES, AND MATCH RULES

-II.
-GENERAL RANGE RULES AND
+I. GENERAL RANGE RULES AND

 PROCEDURES